Department of Computer Science

 Research, data analysis, writing, and oral defense of an approved master's thesis.
 At least three hours of CSI 5V99 are required.

 Supervised research for developing a dissertation prospectus.
 Prepares students for the preliminary exam required for students to advance to candidacy.
-A student may repeat this course for credit with a maximum of ten total hours.
+A student may repeat this course for credit with a maximum of eighteen total hours.
 Registration for this course is sufficient for achieving full-time status.

 Special topics in Computer Science.
 This course may be taken up to 6 times, on a different topic each time, for up to 18 hours of credit.